grzesiek-galezowski/tdd-ebook/manuscript/257_ValueObjects_GeneralTopics.md

 TODO talk about static const value objects. const can be used only for types that have literals.
 Thus static readonly is used.
 Todo: interfaces let us treat related objects the same, and values let us separate unrelated objects.

 [^wecoulduseextensionmethods]: The difference between Jva dn C# here is that C# supports operator overloading whereas Java does not.
 By the way, I could use extension methods to make the example even more idiomatic, but I don't want to go to far in the land of specific language idioms to leave the code readable for the wider audience.

+[^atmafilesystem]: this example uses a library called Atma Filesystem: TODO hyperlink to nuget